colbywhite/colbywhite.dev/src/index.md

 # A blog by Colby White

-A collection of random thoughts related to coding
+A collection of random thoughts related to coding.

 Not all the thoughts are good; not all the thoughts are complete.